Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

            "x4": 0.0, "y4": 0.0}  # left upper corner
 ```

-The ``warp`` function in ``process.py`` performs the perspective transformation on the given undistorted image.
+The [``warp``][warp] function in [``process.py``][process] performs the perspective
+transformation on the given undistorted image.
+It returns the transformed image and
-It returns the transformed image and additionally the transformation matrix and its inverse
+additionally the transformation matrix and its inverse for the back transformation
-for the back transformation performed in a later step.
+performed in a later step.

 ```python
 def warp(img, roi_src, roi_dst):